-^{}Members of the public may attend the meeting via remote access.
-For information on attending the meeting and to view meeting documents, please visit https://tinyurl.com/yckkacbv.
-For questions, contact the board office at 203-401-2515.
+^{}Members of the public may attend the meeting in person or via remote access.
+For information on attending the meeting via remote access and to view meeting documents, please visit https://tinyurl.com/2b359cuj.
+For questions, contact the board office at 203-401-2515 or by email at jslubowski@rwater.com.